Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Grants are available from $10,000 to $50,000.
 Supported activities must not last longer than two years from the proposed start date.

-Please read through the following grant guidelines.
+Please read the following grant guidelines.

 If you need advice about applying, contact an Artists Services Officer.